-This is an area of near-coastal deforestation (Fig 10e) where the turbulent flux and daytime temperature changes (Fig 10g) are

-- 430 smaller than in the previous region.
-This region shows two distinct sub-regions regarding rainfall responses to deforestation (Fig 10d), caused by a northward shift in rainfall.
-The rainfall changes follow the changes in convergence (Fig 10f), i.e., stronger convergence results in more rainfall.
+This is an area of near-coastal deforestation (Fig 10e) where the turbulent flux and daytime temperature changes (Fig 10g) are smaller than in the previous region.
+This region shows two distinct sub_regions regarding rainfall responses to deforestation (Fig 10d), caused by a northward shift in rainfall.
+The rainfall changes follow the changes in convergence (Fig 10f), i.e., greater stronger convergence results in more greater rainfall.
 There are only small changes in surface pressure (Fig 10g), showing that the changes in convergence (mesoscale circulation changes) are mostly due to roughness length changes, i.e., a dynamical rather than thermal response.
-Latent heat decreases mostly between 13:00-18:00 UTC from 6-7° N (not shown), resulting in a - 435 decrease in low-level (925 hPa) specific humidity (Fig 10i), yet this has no evident effect on coincident rainfall.
+Latent heat decreases mostly between 13:00-18:00 UTC from 6-7° N (not shown), resulting in a decrease in low-level (925 hPa) specific humidity (Fig 10i), yet here there is no significant change inthis has no evident effect on coincident rainfall.
 See also supplementary Fig S7 for specific humidity and wind profiles.

-On the other hand, from 5-6.5° N there has been a decrease in rainfall between 14:00-0:00 UTC, coincident with a decrease in convergence over the southern part of the deforestation.
-In this area, we accordingly find a reduction in the number of spontaneous initiations in the early afternoon and a reduction in the number of storms (~20%) throughout the day (Fig 11a and - 440 c) as well as a reduction in the mean area (~35%) and intensity (~15%) of storms in the evening (Fig 11b and c).
-The increase in mean area and intensity of ~15% between 8:00-13:00 UTC does not result in increased rain due to the simultaneous reduction in the number of storms.
+On the other hand, fFrom 5-6.5° N there has been a decrease in rainfall between 14:00-0:00 UTC, coincident with a decrease in convergence over.
+This largely coincides with the southern part of the deforestation.
+In this area, wWe accordingly find a reduction in the number of spontaneous initiations in the early afternoon and a reduction in the number of storms (~20%) throughout the day here (Fig 11a and c) as well as a reduction in the mean area (~35%) and intensity (~15%) of storms in the evening (Fig 11b and c).
+The increase in mean area and intensity of ~15% between 8:00-13:00 UTC does not result in increased rain due to the coincidentsimultaneous reduction in the number of storms.

-Looking further north at 6.5-8.0° N, we find an increase in rainfall between 15:00-0:00 UTC in the area of the northern edge of deforestation linked to more convergent conditions (Fig 10f).
-Low-level specific humidity around 7° N increases from

-$\sim$ 18:00 UTC, with the band of wetter air moving northward during the evening until it reaches 8° N at 0:00 UTC (Fig 10i), trailed by drier more stable (lower Δθ) air.
-We find more initiations from 12:00-15:00 UTC and more storms (~80% increase) from 13:00-0:00 UTC (Fig 11d and f) with larger mean area (~60% increase) from 17:00-0:00 UTC and an increase in mean rainfall intensity (~20%) from 17:00-22:00 UTC (Fig 11e and f), explaining the increase in total rainfall.
+- 455 Looking further north at From 6.5-8.0° N_a there has been we find an increase in rainfall between 15:00-0:00 UTC.
+This coincides with in the area of the northern edge of deforestation linked to.
+There are more convergent conditions, from 8:00-0:00 UTC (Fig 10f).
+Low-level specific humidity around 7° N increases from ~18:00 UTC_a with the band of wetter air moving northward during the evening until it reaches 8° N at 0:00 UTC (Fig 10i)a and trailed by driver more stable (lower $\Delta \theta$) air follows just to the south.
+We find more initiations from 12:00-15:00 UTC and more storms (~80% increase) from 13:00-0:00 UTC - 460 (Fig 11d and f) with-We find larger mean area (~60% increase) from 17:00-0:00 UTC and an increase in mean rainfall intensity (~20%) from 17:00-22:00 UTC (Fig 11e and f).-rexplaining the increase in total rainfall.

-450 Figure 10: As for Fig 8 but for cross sections 6-3° W.
+Figure 10: As for Fig 8 but for cross sections 6-3° W.